thomasdondorf/puppeteer-cluster/README.md

       - `id` <[number]> ID of the worker.
 Worker IDs start at 0.
 - returns: <[Promise]>

-Puts a URL (a job) into the queue.
-TODO add examples for all possible calls
+Puts a URL or data into the queue.
+Alternatively (or even additionally) you can queue functions to be executed.
+See the examples about function queuing for more information: ([Simple function queuing](examples/function-queuing-simple.js), [complex function queuing](examples/function-queuing-complex.js))

 #### Cluster.idle()
 - returns: <[Promise]>